pramodsinghlodhi/NowFiber24/src/README.md

 # NowFiber24 - FTTH Network Management & Field Engineering Platform

 NowFiber24 is a comprehensive, AI-powered platform designed for Internet Service Providers (ISPs) to manage their Fiber-to-the-Home (FTTH) network operations and empower their field technicians.
-The application provides a robust suite of tools for real-time monitoring, task management, inventory control, and advanced network diagnostics.
+The application provides a robust suite of tools for real-time monitoring, task management, inventory control, and advanced network diagnostics, all powered by a live Firebase backend.

 ## Features